-Construction engineering management (CEM) is the application of scientific and technical knowledge to the processes used to construct infrastructure projects.
+Construction engineering and management (CEM) is the application of scientific and technical knowledge to the processes used to construct infrastructure projects.
 Graduate studies in CEM at OSU emphasize construction engineering and management concepts and techniques and their broader application to the Architecture/Engineering/Construction (AEC) industry.

-The instructional program is highly interdisciplinary and aims at developing strong abilities to conduct construction engineering and management work involving basic concepts and principles, technical analysis, planning, design, and management, and the development of knowledge that positively impacts the AEC industry.
+The Construction graduate program is highly interdisciplinary and aims at developing strong abilities to conduct construction engineering and management work involving basic concepts and principles, technical analysis, planning, design, and management, and the development of knowledge that positively impacts the AEC industry.
 The program provides students with skills in planning, designing, and implementing construction processes and systems.
 The course offerings provide a broad awareness of construction concepts and an understanding of scientific and technical knowledge to address construction problems.

 Program of Study

-Graduate degrees with concentrations in construction include: Master of Science (MS), Master of Engineering (MEng), and Doctor of Philosophy (PhD).
+Graduate degrees with concentrations in Construction include: Master of Engineering (MEng), Master of Science (MS), and Doctor of Philosophy (PhD).
 Each degree is designed with slightly different goals, while maintaining the flexibility to enjoy many of the classes available to all of the programs.
-The links below will guide you to more information about each degree option.

 Master of Engineering (MEng) - Designed for those interested in a professional graduate experience leading to in-depth knowledge in the field of construction engineering and management.
 This is a non-research, coursework only degree, and typically requires a minimum of one academic year to complete.

 Doctor of Philosophy in Civil Engineering (PhD) - Designed for those interested in studying and advancing the science of construction engineering and management, and careers in construction research and teaching.

-- Construction safety
+- Construction site safety